Mrwhononumber/Kayyar/README.md

 # Application Features

-* Easily choose the spot you'd like to share on the map
+* Easily choose the spot you'd like to share using the map

 * View the spots shared by other users

 * Sort the spots based on (Proximity - Date - Score)

 * Rate the score of each spot